 Between birth and 12 months, babies become more and more interested in the world.
-And as your baby explores the world, his imagination grows.
+Play is the main way that babies develop, learn and explore the world.

 Your baby is likely to be fascinated by you.
 Your face, facial expressions, voice and touch spark their imagination and help them learn.

 From about five months, your baby might be fascinated by herself too!
 Babies love looking at themselves in mirrors and watching their own expressions and body movements, like clapping hands.
 At this age, your baby won’t understand that she’s the baby in the mirror.
 This understanding develops as they become a toddler.

 At the same time, your baby will enjoy looking at pictures in books.
 His expanding imagination helps him learn that pictures in books relate to things in the world around him.
 For example, a picture of a dog is like your family’s pet dog or the dogs they see in the park.

 Babies are naturally curious about the environment and are keen to explore, especially once they can crawl.
 Your baby might look into cupboards, under beds and in other tight spaces around the house.
 When your baby does this they're imagining what they might find there and what they can do with whatever they find.

 At 5-6 months, touching and tasting are how your baby explores and expands their imagination, which is why they seem to put everything in their mouth.

 Around this age, your baby will also enjoy seeing what happens when they bang things together or use their voice.

-Play ideas and creative activities to grow your baby’s imagination
+Play ideas and creative activities to help your baby’s imagination grow

 A wide variety of play experiences will help your baby’s imagination grow.